If your debts have been in arrears for a while or you’ve been sent default notices, you’ll almost certainly start to hear from debt collectors.

 There are many debt collection agencies in the UK.
 Some are small and specialise in collecting only certain types of debt.
 Others are very large companies operating across several countries.

-Debt collection agencies usually work in one of two ways:
+Debt collectors usually work in one of two ways:

 - The original creditor sells or ‘assigns’ your debt to the collection agency because the amount you’re paying isn’t enough for them.
 The contract you signed with the original creditor allows them to do this after your account has defaulted.
 They sell the debt at a reduced amount so they get a quick lump sum of money.
 The collection agency becomes the legal owner of the debt and makes their profit by collecting the whole amount from you.